SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa-calendarvariables.md

 9. In this case study two variables were chosen to be used in the modelling of the calendar effects.
 They can be seen next to the option userVariables.
-In the last step one can decide the algorithm will use the user defined variables.
+In the last step one can decide how the algorithm will use the user defined variables.
 This can be set by choosing one of the [test options](../reference-manual/modelling-spec-arima.html#regression).

 	{: .text-center.image-wrapper}

 	![Text](/assets/img/user-guide/UG_SA_image33.jpg)